DragonCherry/AssetsPickerViewController/README.md

 # Now iOS 14 supports multiple asset picker by default.
-I recommend use PHPickerViewController instead of this picker for many reasons.
+I recommend use PHPickerViewController from iOS 14 instead of this, it's a much better solution.

 ## AssetsPickerViewController